opsone-ch/documentation/general/access.rst

 -  `Filezilla <https://filezilla-project.org>`__
 -  `Cyperduck <https://cyberduck.io>`__

-..
-Hint:: To store your key in the memory and not having to enter the password for every connection - use pageant (Windows) or ssh-add it (Linux)
+.. tip:: To store your key in the memory and not having to enter the password for every connection - use pageant (Windows) or ssh-add it (Linux)